renaissance542/binary-tree/README.md

 about how to break up this code into an additional module or class.
 That is a lingering question that might get addressed in a future lesson.

+Note:  I wrote everything except the #pretty_print function, which was provided by TOP